 Failure to obtain the Exit/Re-Entry Stamp may result in the person having to enter Japan on a 90-day tourist visa.
-During the pandemic, special restrictions may apply.

 Even with an Exit/Re-Entry Stamp in the passport, Civilian Employees will also be asked to show their CAC and a copy of their leave/TDY orders when exiting and re-entering Japan.